mclag/mms142-groupg-2020/_posts/2020-12-06-ai_medical.md

 Artificial Intelligence in the medical field is not about over-automating the field, but rather balance between the effective use of technology and human prowess in the medical profession.

+The following are examples of application of Artificial Intelligence in the medical field.

 ### AI Assisted Surgery